• Skip to primary navigation

 Fluffy, crispy, delicious falafel is a crowd pleaser.
 It’s vegan (made with no meat, just garbanzo beans) and flavored by the perfect mix of herbs and spices.
 It’s also filling and packed with protein to leave even the hungriest member of your group fully satisfied.

 Falafel is considered a Middle Eastern fast food because it’s a popular choice for street vendors who sell it in a falafel sandwich.
-It’s inexpensive to make (just like this Fattoush Salad), comes together quickly and is perfect in a warm pita, on top of a green Greek salad, or eaten by itself.
+It’s inexpensive to make, comes together easily, and is perfect in a warm pita, on top of a green Greek salad, or eaten by itself.

 Jump to: